Avoid Phishing Scams

 As scam artists become more sophisticated, so do their phishing email messages and pop-up windows.
 They often include official-looking logos from real organizations and other identifying information taken directly from legitimate websites.

 To make these phishing email messages look even more legitimate, the scam artists may place a link in them that appears to go to the legitimate website.
-But it actually takes you to a phoney scam site or possibly a pop-up window that looks exactly like the official site.
+But it actually takes you to a phoney scam site or possibly a pop-up window that looks exactly like the official site but with a malicious web address, as shown below:

 How to tell if an email message is fraudulent